How To Set Auto Increment In PostgreSQL

 Conclusion

-In this PostgreSQL tutorial, you have learned how to define the column as an auto-increment in Postgresql to increment the column value automatically whenever you insert the record into the table.
-Then you learned about the data type SERIAL which uses for the auto-increment purpose, also you learned the internal workings of the auto-increment using the SERIAL data type.
+In this PostgreSQL tutorial, you have learned how to make a column an auto-increment in PostgreSQL to increment the column value automatically whenever you insert a record into the table.
+Then you learned about the data type SERIAL, which is used for auto-increment purposes, and you learned about the internal workings of auto-increment using the SERIAL data type.

 You may also read: